InsideLoop/InsideLoop/README.md

 il::Array2D<double> C = il::dot(A, B);
 ```
+which can be used for any tensor contraction.

-and allows the best performance available on Intel processors as it use the
+It allows the best performance available on Intel processors as it uses the
-MKL library from Intel behind the scene.
+MKL library behind the scene.
 If a matrix C is already available
 and you want to add the result of A.B to C, you can use the following blas
 function which won't allocate any memory: